 In this subsection we consider ideals defining subschemes contained in a line.
-The statement of Theorem 3.65 coincides with [66, Thm.
-2.8] but we provide a new proof in the setting of Theorem 3.40.
+The statement of Theorem 3.66 is a generalization of [67, Thm.
+2.7] for fields of arbitrary characteristic.
+We provide a proof in the setting of Theorem 3.42.

 We start with a lemma.
-It is stated in a general version since we will also use it in Subsection 3.6.5.
+It is stated in a general version since we also use it in Subsection 3.6.5.
 We introduce some notation.
-Let f be the Hilbert function of a zero-dimensional, length r subscheme of Proj S. Assume that $f \neq h{r,n}$.
+Let f be the Hilbert function of a zero-dimensional, length r subscheme of Proj S. Assume that we have $f \neq h{r,n}$.
 Let